-The financial statements are prepared under the historical cost convention, in USD which is the functional currency of the company and rounded to the nearest million USD.
+The financial statements are prepared on a going concern basis under the historical cost convention, in USD which is the functional currency of the company and rounded to the nearest million USD.

 The preparation of the financial statements requires management to make judgments, estimates and assumptions that affect the amounts reported for assets and liabilities as at the statement of financial position date and the amounts reported for revenues and expenses during the year.
 However, the nature of estimation means that actual outcomes could differ from those estimates.